Gender: Mixed (male and female)

 - Police data reveals that youth crime rate prior to the implementation of Project Journey was higher compared to post-program implementation.
 While this decline cannot be completely attributed to Project Journey, various stakeholders, including officers, reported that Project Journey offered youth alternative life choices and positive role models.

-*Costs per participant are based on the engagement of 678 youth in any program activity over the course of the project.
-Expenses for the 2018-19 only account for partial amounts, as the program was still operating during the completion of the final report.
+*Costs per participant are based on the engagement of 678 youth in any program activity over the course of Project Journey.
+Expenses for 2018 only account for partial amounts, as the program was still operating during the completion of the final report.
 Therefore, this is not a true per participant cost.

 National Crime Prevention Centre.
 (2011).
 Promising and Model Crime Prevention Programs Volume 2.
 Ottawa, ON: Public Safety Canada.
 Available from: https://www.publicsafety.gc.ca/cnt/rsrcs/pblctns/prmsng-mdl-vlm2/index-en.aspx#toc_2b